thezimmee/bones/README.md

     [x] CSS linter (stylelint)
     [x] HTML linter (htmllint or htmlhint)
 [x] Local server (browsersync? or lite-server?)
+[x] Incrementally watch and build files (watchify? or onchange?).
+[x] Add git hooks to automate the process of 1) creating a prod build; 2) running all prod tasks:
 [ ] SVG: Compile responsive SVG sprite and insert to HTML file.
 [ ] Images and static assets:
     [ ] Copy images and other assets